PardhuMadipalli/pardhumadipalli.github.io/README.md

 # Pardhu Madipalli profile

+- Developed using Jekyll
+- Hosted by GitHub
-Developed with the help of GitHub project [Government Github](https://government.github.com/).
+- Developed with the help of GitHub project [Government Github](https://government.github.com/).